EPFL-SwEnt-2024-LaStartUp/prd/template/8-user_analytics.md

 The key metrics to track for analyzing the success of the application are:

+- **User penetration:** Track the number of downloads and installations of the app across different platforms (iOS, Android).
+This helps us understand user interest and app performance in terms of acquisition.

 - **User engagement:** Track the number of unique users engaging with the app daily, monthly and yearly.
 This helps us understand active user counts and usage frequency.
 Additionally, records the average session duration, and the number of sessions per user per day, week, month and year.